DPDK/dpdk/doc/guides/cryptodevs/mlx5.rst

 There are different levels of objects and bypassing abilities.
 To get the best performances:

-- Verbs is a complete high-level generic API.
+- Verbs is a complete high-level generic API (Linux only).
-- Direct Verbs is a device-specific API.
+- Direct Verbs is a device-specific API (Linux only).
 - DevX allows to access firmware objects.

-Enabling ``librte_crypto_mlx5`` causes DPDK applications to be linked against libibverbs.
+Enabling ``librte_crypto_mlx5`` causes DPDK applications to be linked against libibverbs on Linux OS.

 In order to move the device to crypto operational mode, credential and KEK (Key Encrypting Key) should be set as the first step.